JoinMarket-Org/joinmarket-clientserver/docs/TESTING.md

 20%).
 If you are running tumbler in adversarial conditions like that, consider changing things like the taker_utxo_retries or adding external commitments with the add-utxo tool so external commitments usage can be tested.

+### Testing Joinmarket-Qt with regtest

+You can follow the process above using `test/ygrunner.py` to set up the environment, and then just run `python joinmarket-qt.py` from within the `scripts` directory.
+Note that you can load a random/empty wallet with a 32 char hex string, or more usefully, use the provided wallet with coins in it, as described above.
+The 'generate' and 'recover' functions will not work on regtest for now, however; they can currently only be tested on mainnet.